Disability

 Challenging stereotypes

-The network delivers campaigns focused on driving leadership action to improve workplace policies.
+The AND Network delivers campaigns focused on driving leadership action to improve workplace policies.
 It tackles stereotypes on disability and neurodiversity to ensure colleagues are valued for their unique contributions, can embrace their characteristics, and can play to their strengths.